dbfischer/bsdist/Documentation/Main/Bootstrapcore/Index.rst

 Features provided by extension bootstrap_core
 =============================================
-The extension bootstrap_core adds bootstrap-realted features to content elements and modifies the rendering of specific content types.
+The extension bootstrap_core adds bootstrap-related features to content elements and modifies the rendering of specific content types (text/images, menu, mailform...).

 Constants
 ---------
 A few constants are used to define the paths and urls to assets and for main website settings.

-- paths to the directories with the libraries and the theme files
+- paths to the directories with the libraries and the website theme files

 - urls (or paths if changed to local files) to bootstrap, jquery and other resources